Jmeigs1/go-htmx-boilerplate/readme.md

 # Go Htmx Boilerplate

-An example application that sets up basic UI and routing for a web application
+An example web application with basic UI and routing

 ## Tech Stack